 9. Whinlatter Forest

 Whinlatter Forest is the only true mountain forest in England and offers plenty to do for the whole family.
-You can simply enjoy walks in the woods, get that adrenaline pumping on the world-famous mountain bike trails, observe rare Ospreys fishing on Bassenthwaite Lake, or climb through the canopy on a Go Ape! adventure (discounts available for guests with Sally’s Cottages).
+You can simply enjoy walks in the woods, get that adrenaline pumping on the world-famous mountain bike trails, observe rare Ospreys fishing on Bassenthwaite Lake, or climb through the canopy on a Go Ape! adventure.

 Love the forest?
 See our guide to Forest Holidays in the Lake District.